Tank Vs Tankless | Tankless Pros Az | Phoenix, Az

 While they are not as energy efficient as gas tankless water heaters, convention tank water heaters have numerous benefits, including lower overall cost, and tank water heaters installation is less expensive than tankless.

 Typically you’re just replacing the hot water tank for the same-sized unit.
 However, new Federal Energy Standards have increased the diameter size of a tank water heater.
 A professional will have to ensure that the larger units will fit in the existing space when replacing.

-Cons of a Tank Water Heater
+Cons of a tank-type water heater

 Traditional tank water heaters have been a reliable source of water heating for many years.
 However, while tank water heaters are an efficient way to heat your water there are some cons if you’re considering replacing.

 Since hot water is stored in the tank, the gas or electricity use, needs to run more than a tankless unit to maintain a constant 125˚-130˚ of hot water temperature.
 The temperature will be maintained 24/7 regardless of whether you need hot water or not.